 Contact us at email@example.com

 Community is a union for everyone, no matter how or where you work, we are here to support you.
-Join us today.
+You can join us here.